woXrooX/worldOfDotCraft/README.md

 2021

 Do not build games.
-It is waste of time and helps others waste their time as well!
+It is waste of time and helps others to waste their time as well!